Őszöd speech

 The Őszöd speech (Őszödi beszéd) was a speech Hungarian Prime Minister Ferenc Gyurcsány delivered to the 2006 Hungarian Socialist Party (MSZP) congress in Balatonőszöd.
 Though the May congress was confidential, Gyurcsány's address was leaked and broadcast by Magyar Rádió on Sunday, 17 September 2006, igniting a nationwide political crisis.

-Liberally using vulgar language, Gyurcsány criticized MSZP for misleading the electorate and said that its coalition government had enacted no significant measures over its tenure.
-The mass protests the speech's release precipitated are considered a major turning point in Hungary's post-communist political history.
-MSZP's inability to contain the speech's political fallout led to the popular collapse of MSZP and, more broadly considered, of the Hungarian political left, paving the way for Fidesz's supermajority victory in the 2010 Hungarian parliamentary elections.
+In the speech, Gyurcsány berated MSZP in vulgar language, saying that the party had misled the electorate and failed to enact any significant measures over the tenure of its coalition government.
+"We lied in the morning, we lied in the evening and we lied at night" became one of the most well known parts of Gyurcsány's speech.
+The speech's release was followed by mass protests, which are now considered a major turning point in Hungary's post-Communist political history.
+The corresponding fallout led to a collapse in the popularity of MSZP and the Hungarian left more broadly.

+It proved to be the beginning of the end for the two-term MSZP-led government, paving the way for Fidesz's supermajority victory in the 2010 Hungarian parliamentary election, and its subsequent 16-year reign over the country.

 Excerpts from the speech with their translations

 Profane excerpts

 Not only the content but also the profanity of the speech has been heavily criticized.
-In response to the criticism concerning the profanity, Ferenc Gyurcsány stated that "these words were the words of objurgation, passion and love" ("Ezek a korholás, a szenvedély és a szeretet szavai voltak").

-While giving the speech, he used – among others – the Hungarian word szar (i.e., shit) or its related terms (szarból, beszarni, etc.) eight times and the word kurva (i.e., bitch, whorish, fucking) seven times.
+In response to the criticism concerning the profanity, Ferenc Gyurcsány stated that "these words were the words of objurgation, passion and love" (Ezek a korholás, a szenvedély és a szeretet szavai voltak).
+While giving the speech, he used – among others – the Hungarian word szar (i.e., shit) or related terms (szarból, beszarni, etc.) eight times and the word kurva (i.e., bitch, whorish, fucking) seven times.
 The following table presents some of the profane remarks – of which not everything has been translated by the foreign (i.e., non-Hungarian) press in general – with their corresponding translations.
-Although 'fucking country' is the best idiomatic translation because of the strength of the words, kurva ország literally means 'whore country', and the connotations of immorality, unprincipled pursuit of money and therefore corruption are very strong in Hungarian.
+Although "fucking country" is the best idiomatic translation because of the strength of the words, kurva ország literally means "whore country", and the connotations of immorality, unprincipled pursuit of money, and therefore corruption are very strong in Hungarian.